seeruk/i3x3/README.md

 ## Usage

-THe usage of i3x3 is meant to be pretty simple, here's an example of some configuration you can drop right into your i3 config file:
+The usage of i3x3 is meant to be pretty simple, here's an example of some configuration you can drop right into your i3 config file:

 ```